dotnet/coreclr/README.md

 repository.

 The details of installing the components differ depending on the operating system.
 See the following pages based on your OS.
-There is no cross-building.
+There is no cross-building across OS (only for ARM, which is built on X64).
 You have to be on the particular platform to build that platform.

  * [Windows Build Instructions](Documentation/building/windows-instructions.md)
  * [Linux Build Instructions](Documentation/building/linux-instructions.md)